P. V. V. Lakshmi: Personal life

-P. V. V. Lakshmi married fellow badminton player Gopichand on 5 June 2002.
-They have two children, a daughter named Gayathri and a son named Vishnu.
-Her daughter Gayathri, who is the elder of the two siblings, won the 2015 U-13 National Badminton Champion.
-Her son Vishnu is currently training at Gopichand academy.
-After marriage, Gopichand concentrated on badminton academy and Lakshmi helped him.
+P. V. V. Lakshmi married fellow badminton player Pullela Gopichand on 5 June 2002.
+They have two children, a daughter named Gayatri Gopichand and a son named Vishnu.
+Gayathri, who is the elder of the two siblings, is an international women's doubles badminton player for India.
+Her son Vishnu is also training at the Gopichand Academy.
+After their marriage, Gopichand concentrated on the badminton academy and Lakshmi helped him.